Mirabai creates world record in clean and jerk, bags bronze in Asian Championship | Sports-Games

 The gold medal went to Hou Zhihui of China who created a new world record in snatch and total weight with an effort of 213kg (96g+117kg) while her compatriot Jiang Huihua clinched the silver, lifting 207kg (89kg+118kg) in the gold level Olympic qualifier.

 Chanu began her clean and jerk with a 113kg and then lifted 117kg successfully for her personal best.
-The Indian then bettered her own performance, hoisting 119kg, more than twice here body weight.
+The Indian then bettered her own performance, hoisting 119kg, more than twice her body weight.
+Fellow lifter Jhili Dalabehera was also assured of at least a silver medal as there were only two entries including hers in the 45kg weight category.
+Jhilli, who had won a silver medal at the 2019 edition, will fight it out with Philippines' Mary Flor Diaz on Sunday.

+The Asian Championships is a gold level Olympic qualifying event, the points from which will be counted when the final rankings for Tokyo Games cut are made.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)